Aliases for PDGFRB Gene

 GeneCards Summary for PDGFRB Gene

-PDGFRB (Platelet-Derived Growth Factor Receptor, Beta Polypeptide) is a Protein Coding gene.
+PDGFRB (Platelet Derived Growth Factor Receptor Beta) is a Protein Coding gene.
 Diseases associated with PDGFRB include basal ganglia calcification, idiopathic, 4 and myofibromatosis, infantile, 1.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include receptor binding and phosphatidylinositol 3-kinase binding.
-An important paralog of this gene is FGFR3.
+Among its related pathways are Signaling by GPCR and Alzheimers Disease Pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is FGFR1.

 UniProtKB/Swiss-Prot for PDGFRB Gene